Home

 To graduate, a student must complete the following꞉

-• A minimum of 99 Credits which includes a combination of core courses, electives, dissertation, and internships
+• A minimum of 100 credits which includes a combination of core courses,

 • 3 mandatory internships during summer/ winter break (2 Credits)

-• A dissertation worth 8 Credits by the end of Year 2
+• A dissertation worth 8 credits by the end of Year 2

 Duration- 2 Years